cakephp/docs/en/appendices/orm-migration.rst

 As you can see, they are pretty straightforward, they get a Query object instead of an array and must return a Query object back.
-For 2.x users that implemented afterFind logic in custom finders, you should check out the :ref:`map-reduce` section, or use the features found on the :ref:`collection-objects`.
+For 2.x users that implemented afterFind logic in custom finders, you should check out the :ref:`map-reduce` section, or use the features found on the :doc:`collection objects </core-libraries/collections>`.
 If in your models you used to rely on having an afterFind for all find operations you can migrate this code in one of a few ways: